-The Risk and Capital Committee of the Board supports the Board in overseeing and ensuring that the Group's organisation is managed in such a way that all risks inherent in the Group's business are identified, defined, measured, monitored and controlled in accordance with the Board's risk tolerance statement as well as external and internal rules.
-The Risk and Capital Committee sets the principles and parameters for measuring and allocating risk and capital within the Group and oversees risk management systems and the risk tolerance and the strategy for the near and long-term, as well as the implementation of this strategy.
-The Risk and Capital Committee reviews and makes proposals for Group policies and strategies, and monitors the implementation of these policies.
-The Risk and Capital Committee makes proposals to the Board regarding the decisions to be taken by the Board concerning limits for market and liquidity risks.
+The Risk and Capital Committee of the Board supports the Board in its work and ensuring that SEB is organised and managed in such a way that all risks inherent in the group's business are monitored and managed in accordance with the Board's risk appetite as well as external and internal rules.
+The Risk and Capital Committee sets the principles and parameters for measuring and allocating risk and capital within the Group and oversees risk management systems and the risk appetite and the strategy for the near and long-term.
+The Risk and Capital Committee adopts and annually reviews SEB's sector policies to establish SEB's position on relevant sustainability topics in sectors with a potential material sustainability impact.